SemanticMediaWiki/SemanticMediaWiki/src/Localizer/LocalLanguage/README.md

-It provides "extraneous" language functions independent of MediaWiki that ate required by Semantic MediaWiki and its registration system.
+It provides "local" language functions independent of MediaWiki that are required by Semantic MediaWiki and its registration system.

 ## JSON format